iosphere/Leaflet.hotline/README.md

 ### `data`

-The `data` parameter needs to be an array of `LatLng` points (a polyline) with an additional third element in each point, like the elevation, used to define the gradients.
+The `data` parameter needs to be an array of `LatLng` points (a polyline) with an additional third element in each point, like the elevation, that determines which color from the `palette` to use.
 Multiple polylines are supported.

 ### `options`